Lithuanian art in Japan

 Fluxus inspires the Japanese artists to get acquainted with the homeland of George Mačiūnas and Jonas Mekas.
 More than one visited Lithuania.
 Famous Japanese artist Takao Iijima (AY-O) inspired by the art of Fluxus gave his installation “The Black Hole” (Lit.
 “Juodoji skylė”) to the Kaunas Picture Gallery in 2001.
 In 2002, Takako Saito arranged an exhibition inspired by Fluxus in the same place.

 Famous artist Jonas Mekas (1922-2019) visited Japan more than once and held lectures there.
 In his honor, the Japanese established the fellowship of Japanese diary films by Jonas Mekas.
 He is probably the most popular Lithuanian author, whose works are translated into the Japanese language.
-His poetry collections “In Forest”, “Idylls of Semeniskiai” (Lit.
-“Semeniškių idilės”), “Letters from Nowhere”, diary “The Rise of a New American Cinema 1959-1971”, books of memories and collections of notes.
+That includes his poetry collections “In Forest”, “Idylls of Semeniskiai” (Lit.
+“Semeniškių idilės”), and “Letters from Nowhere”, diary “The Rise of a New American Cinema 1959-1971”, books of memories and collections of notes.

 (interview with J. Mekas in New York, 2014)